+Requirements:

-Requirements: Upon completion of the delivery of support, the appointed provider must submit the CESF Delivery Report.
-This report should be validated by the city in receipt of the support, as described in the Assignment contracted.
-It should serve as a brief but comprehensive report summarizing the entire process, outcomes and learnings, and any identified follow-on actions, next steps and/or deployment of/connectivity to NetZeroCities and Mission Platform services and offers.
+Upon completion of the delivery of support, the appointed provider must submit the CESF Delivery Report.
+This report should be validated by the city of Turin, as described in the Assignment contracted.
+It should serve as a brief but comprehensive report summarizing the entire process, outcomes and learnings, and any identified follow-up actions, next steps and/or deployment of/connectivity to NetZeroCities and Mission Platform services and offers.

-Report will be requested to be written at a suitably professional standard using a recognised (or specified) referencing style upon request.
-The report is to be provided for unrestricted use by Climate-KIC and free from all third-party copyright restrictions.
-Climate-KIC will receive ownership of such work products and may make it available to other parties, publish online, or other at our discretion.
+Reports will be requested to be written at a suitably professional standard using a recognised (or specified) referencing style upon request.
+The reports are to be provided for unrestricted use by Climate-KIC and free from all third-party copyright restrictions.
+Climate-KIC will receive ownership of such work products and may make them available to other parties, publish online, or other at our discretion.